segunfamisa/auth0-demo-android/README.md

 ![alt text](screens.png "App screens")
   1. Landing screen for the app, where we prompt the user to login
   2. Login screen presented by [Auth0 Lock](https://github.com/auth0/Lock.Android)
-  3. The Ughali screen!
+  3. The Ugali screen!
 After the user has logged in.
 We show some user details, and grant them access to the awesome delicacy.
   4. Error message shown when access has been revoked.
 Demonstrating the Session management with auth0.